These gluten free bison meatballs are a healthy yet tasty comfort meal that can be ready in 40 minutes for a quick weeknight dinner!

 What to serve with bison meatballs

 Well the obvious thing to serve them with is pasta of course.
 I like using regular spaghetti noodles with this recipe and typically use a whole 16oz package.
-OR, for a healthier alternative, throw a spaghetti squash in the oven before starting the meatball prep creates a low carb dinner with veggies, protein, and the works while satisfying that pasta craving.
+OR, for a healthier alternative, creates a low carb dinner with veggies, protein, and the works while satisfying that pasta craving.

-Yes, I know spaghetti squash isn’t pasta, but these Whole30 meatballs really hit the spot for me when I did Whole30 and still do.
-Whether you eat paleo, Keto, Whole30, gluten free or just want a killer meal without having to make a separate veggie – this one is for you friends.
-It’s bound to be on your monthly rotation just as often as it is on mine.
+Yes, I know spaghetti squash isn’t pasta, but these Whole30 meatballs really hit the spot for me when I did Whole30 and still does.
+Why not add a veggie in with a sauce this delicious!

 If you’re looking for a side dish, here are a few of my faves that pair well:

-- Some sautéed spinach pairs well to get your greens in.
+- Some sautéed fresh spinach to get your greens in.

 Ingredients